vaimo/composer-patches/README.md

 Patches defined like this will be applied relative to the project root instead of being relative to the targeted package (which in this case is not really known).

+Note that it's important still to have all the targeted packages listed as they'd need to be re-installed in case the patch changes or patch-reapply is called (see below for the environment variable that allows that to be triggered).

 ## Excluding patches